-SYMPTOM: Engine does not turn.
-POSSIBLE CAUSES WHAT TO DO Ignition switch is in the OFF position.
-Place switch in the ON position.
-2. Transmission is not set on the NEUTRAL.
-Set transmission either in NEUTRAL or squeeze the clutch lever.
-3. Weak battery or loose connections.
-Check connections and terminals condition.
-Have the battery checked.
-Contact an authorized Bombardier ATV dealer.
-Engine stop switch is in OFF position.
-Place switch in the ON position.
+Engine does not turn

+- 1. Ignition switch is in the OFF position.

+- Place switch to the ON position.

+- 2. Transmission is not set on NFUTRAL

+- Set transmission either in NEUTRAL or squeeze the clutch lever.

+- 3. Weak battery or loose connections.

+- Check connections and terminals condition.

+- Have the battery checked.

+- Contact an authorized Bombardier ATV dealer.

-SYMPTOM: Engine turns over but fails to start.
-POSSIBLE CAUSES WHAT TO DO Mixture not rich enough to start cold engine.
-Check fuel tank level and check starting procedure, partic- ularly use of the choke.
-Flooded engine (spark plugs wet when removed).
-Refer to SPECIAL PROCEDURES.
-No fuel to the engine (spark plugs dry when removed).
-Check fuel tank level; turn fuel valve to ON (also try on RES).
-A failure of the fuel pump or carburetor may have occurred.
-Contact an authorized Bombardier ATV dealer.
-4. Spark plug/ignition (no spark).
-Check ignition fuse condition.
-Remove spark plugs then reconnect to spark plug caps.
-Check that ignition switch is at the ON position.
-Start engine with spark plugs grounded to engine away from spark plug holes.
-If no spark appears, replace spark plugs.
-If trouble persists, contact an autho- rized Bombardier ATV dealer.
-5. Engine compression.
-If no pulsating resistance is felt, it suggests a major loss of compression.
-Contact an authorized Bombardier ATV dealer.
+Engine turns over but fails to start

+- 1. Mixture not rich enough to start cold engine. - Check fuel tank level and check starting procedure, particularly use of the choke. - 2.
+Flooded engine (spark plugs wet when removed). - Refer to SPECIAL PROCEDURES. - 3.
+No fuel to the engine (spark plugs dry when removed). - Check fuel tank level; turn fuel valve to ON (also try on RES).
+A failure of the carburetor may have occurred. - Contact an authorized Bombardier ATV dealer. - 4.
+Spark plug/ignition (no spark). - Check ignition fuse condition. - Remove spark plugs then reconnect to spark plug caps. - Check that ignition switch and/or engine stop switch is/are at the ON position. - Start engine with spark plugs grounded to the engine away from spark plug holes.
+If no spark appears, replace spark plugs. - If trouble persists, contact an authorized Bombardier ATV dealer. - 5.
+Engine compression. - If no pulsating resistance is felt, it suggests a major loss of compression. - Contact an authorized Bombardier ATV dealer.

-SYMPTOM: Engine lacks acceleration or power.
-POSSIBLE CAUSES WHAT TO DO 1.
-Fouled or damaged spark plug.
-Check item ENGINE TURNS OVER BUT FAILS TO START.
-2. Lack of fuel to engine.
-Check item ENGINE TURNS OVER BUT FAILS TO START.
-3. Carburetor adjustments.
-Contact an authorized Bombardier ATV dealer.
-4. Engine is overheating.
-Check ENGINE OVERHEAT in SPECIAL PROCEDURES.
-If overheating persists, contact an authorized Bombardier ATV dealer.
-5. Air box plugged or dirty.
-Check air filter and clean if necessary.
-Check the position of the air intake tube.
+Engine lacks acceleration or power

+- 1. Fouled or damaged spark plugs. - Check item ENGINE TURNS OVER BUT FAILS TO START. - 2.
+Lack of fuel to engine. - Check item ENGINE TURNS OVER BUT FAILS TO START. - 3.
+Carburetor adjustments. - Contact an authorized Bombardier ATV dealer.

+- 4. Engine is overheating.

+- Check ENGINE OVERHEATING in SPECIAL PROCEDURES.

+- If overheating persists, contact an authorized Bombardier ATV dealer.

+- 5. Air filter/box plugged or dirty.

+- Check air filter and clean if necessary.

+- Check liquid/deposits in air box drain tube.

+- Check the position of the air intake tube.

+Engine backfire

-SYMPTOM: Engine backfire.
-POSSIBLE CAUSES WHAT TO DO Faulty spark plugs (carbon accumulation).
-See ENGINE TURNS OVER BUT FAILS TO START.
-2. Engine is running too hot.
-See ENGINE LACKS ACCELERATION OR POWER.
-3. Ignition timing is incorrect or there is an ignition system failure.
-Contact an authorized Bombardier ATV dealer.
-4. Improper carburetor setting.
-Contact an authorized Bombardier ATV dealer.
+- 1. Faulty spark plugs (carbon accumulation). - See ENGINE LACKS ACCELERATION OR POWER. - 2.
+Exhaust system leakage. - Contact an authorized Bombardier ATV dealer. - Engine is running too hot. - See ENGINE LACKS ACCELERATION OR POWER. - 4.
+Ignition timing is incorrect or there is an ignition system failure. - Contact an authorized Bombardier ATV dealer. - Improper carburetor setting. - Contact an authorized Bombardier ATV dealer.

+Engine misfire

-SYMPTOM: Engine misfire.
-POSSIBLE CAUSES WHAT TO DO Fouled/damaged/worn spark plugs.
-Clean/verify spark plugs and heat range.
-Replace as re- quired.
-2. Water in fuel.
-Drain fuel system and refill with fresh fuel.
+- 1. Fouled/damaged/worn spark plugs. - Clean/verify spark plugs and heat range.
+Replace as required. - Water in fuel. - Drain fuel system and refill with fresh fuel.